 Fortunately, a Chili Con Carne is both very easy to make, super delicious and also healthy.
 I always uses lean ground beef and together the kidney beans this dish is a great source of protein and dietary fiber.

-The Best Chili Con Carne Recipe
+The Danish way of making Chili Con Carne

 When I started investigating and looking into recipes of this world famous dish, I discovered that there are probably more than a hundred thousand different ways of making this dish.
 I tried to write down all the findings from the many different sources and to stick together all the parts.